elsanussi-s-mneina/DonationTracker/README.md

 that the DLL file would be copied over (I have not determined how to get Visual Studio to copy over transitive dependencies).

-The application uses MySQL as a database, and does not use an ORM.
+The application uses PostgreSQL (version 12.1) as a relational database management system, and does not use an ORM.

+some-computer:~some-username:  psql --version
+psql (PostgreSQL) 12.1